jwfriese/Fleet/Documentation/UIStoryboard.md

 // At this point, returnedBoxTurtleViewController will be the same instance as mockBoxTurtleViewController
 ```

+This technique works for any reference to a view controller, even embedded view controllers.

 #### Storyboard references

 Fleet's binding supports storyboard references as well.
 Suppose TurtlesStoryboard has a reference to another storyboard, called "PuppiesStoryboard".
 And suppose that TurtlesStoryboard segues into a PuppiesStoryboard view controller with the Storyboard Id "CorgiViewController".
 We can bind a view controller instance to this storyboard reference by using `bind(viewController:toIdentifier:forReferencedStoryboardWithName:)`.
 For example,